ECuiDev/obsidian-quiz-generator/README.md

 ## Limitations

-Make sure your input (selected notes and/or folders) and output (generated questions) token count does not exceed the context window of your chosen model.
-The input tokens are shown in the generator UI.
+Make sure the combined token count of your input (selected notes/folders) and expected output (generated questions) does not exceed the context window of your chosen model.
+Otherwise your input and/or output will be truncated.
+The number of input tokens is shown in the Generator UI.
+For the number of output tokens, on average, a multiple choice question is ~60 tokens, a true/false question is ~30 tokens, and a short answer question is ~100 tokens.
+I recommend leaving at least 10% of the context window unused to be safe.

 ## Issues and Feature Requests